FEMA’s Building Resilient Infrastructure and Communities (BRIC): Recent Developments

 • For phased projects, FEMA will work with applicants on already obligated projects to determine the best path forward, which may include ending the project after the completion of Phase 1 or at another appropriate stopping point."

-There is a factual dispute about whether the cancellation has actually taken place.
-In mid-July, 19 state Attorneys General and one Governor filed a lawsuit against FEMA.
-On July 25, 2025, the declaration of David Richardson, Senior Official Performing the Duties of (SOPDO) the Administrator of FEMA, stated that "FEMA has not ended the BRIC progra m, contrary to publicity otherwise."
+In mid-July 2025, 20 states filed a lawsuit against FEMA.
+The July 25 declaration of David Richardson (then the Senior Official Performing the Duties of the Administrator of FEMA) stated that "FEMA has not ended the BRIC program, contrary to publicity otherwise."
 On the same day, the Justice Department's Opposition to Plaintiff's Motion stated that "despite Plaintiffs' allegations to the contrary, Defendants have not terminated BRIC, … [or] terminated any grant awards, … [nor] repurposed funds for BRIC or PDM programs."